By allowing ads to appear on this site, you support the local businesses who, in turn, support great journalism.

 By Jeff Whitten, freelance correspondent

-A proposed nickel refinery off Belfast Keller at the former Caesarstone site drew ire from residents during Tuesday’s Richmond Hill City Council meeting.
+A proposed nickel refinery off Belfast Keller at the former Caesarstone site drew ire from residents during Tuesday’s meeting of Richmond Hill City Council.

 Several spoke out against the project and the company behind it, Oklahoma-based Westwin Elements, citing concerns ranging from the refinery’s potential impact on public health and the environment to the company itself.

-The meeting also included a briefing from Bryan County Attorney Aaron Kappler, who spoke to council members regarding a vote earlier Tuesday by County Commissioners declaring the former Caesarstone site a public nuisance.
-That action followed claims made by Westwin CEO KaLeigh Long during a town hall Monday that the 45 acre site was contaminated and will need cleanup.
+The meeting also included a briefing from Bryan County Attorney Aaron Kappler, who spoke to council members regarding their vote Tuesday evening and a similar vote earlier Tuesday by County Commissioners in which both declared the former Caesarstone site a public nuisance.
+Those actions followed claims made by Westwin CEO KaLeigh Long during a town hall Monday that the 45 acre site was contaminated and will need cleanup.

 Caesarstone manufactured quartz countertops at the site from 2015 until it closed in January 2024.
 Westwin’s CEO has said the company wants to buy the site.

-Kappler told Richmond Hill City Council the site sought by Westwin won’t be sold until officials can determine if it is contaminated with silica, arsenic and littered with barrels of hazardous waste.
+Kappler told Richmond Hill City Council the site won’t be sold until officials can determine if it is contaminated with silica, arsenic and littered with barrels of hazardous waste.

 “If there is contamination out there, we’ll figure it out,” he said, noting that the company responsible for polluting the site will then be held responsible for cleanup.